worships/2021e-localhost-guide/README.md

 - If you would like to configure the username, avatar, etc. Its all in the webserver folder in the `www` directory.
 - If you would like to test other games, inside of the `www` directory open the `.127.0.0.1` folder, and inside of assets upload a `.rbxl` file (make sure to remove the .rbxl extension from the file name) and rename it to an id.
     - In order to actually play it modify gameserver.json in RCCService, change the id inside of the `PlaceFetchUrl` to the id of the place asset.
+    - NOTE: Roblox did an update to their binary format, new place files will NOT work, find a way to downgrade or use an older place file. (since 3/14/24)

     Example: